mortie/CPU-16/README.md

 * `add $10 $3 4`: Add 10 and 3 together, and write the result to address 4.
 * `sub %3 $4 5`: Subtract 4 from the content of RAM address 3, and write the
   result to address 5.
-* `sub reg $4 3`: Subtract 4 from whatever is in register A, and store the result to address 3.
+* `sub r $4 3`: Subtract 4 from whatever is in register A, and store the result to address 3.

 More example code is in the [examples/